 In a small bowl, whisk together the olive oil, vinegar, Worcestershire sauce, mustard, salt, black pepper and garlic.
 Pour into a zip top bag.
 Add shrimp, seal and shake around to ensure the shrimp is coated.

 Shrimp, and any seafood, in general, do not need much time in a marinade to soak up the flavors.

 In fact, if it sits in the marinade too long the acidic vinegar can start to essentially cook the shrimp which will mess with the texture in all the wrong ways.
 That’s something we want to actively avoid.

-Because you only need up to an hour to marinate this recipe is a perfect option for a weeknight meal or even as an easy party appetizer.
-Especially considering that once the marinating time is up, you’ll only need 4 minutes, YES JUST 4, to cook the shrimp and have it on the table.
+Because you only need up to an hour to marinate this recipe is a perfect weeknight meal or even as an easy party appetizer.
+Especially considering that once the marinating time is up, you’ll only need 4 minutes, YES JUST 4, to grill the shrimp and have it on the table.

-If you plan to grill the shrimp on an outdoor grill, it may be best to put the shrimp on skewers.
+You can absolutely cook the shrimp any way you wish.
+(Air fryer, stove top, pan fry, cast iron pan, etc.) But if you’re planning on grilling shrimp on an outdoor grill, it may be best to put the uncooked shrimp on skewers and serve as shrimp kabobs.
 (If using wooden skewers, don’t forget to soak them before grilling!)

 Or, you can use a grill basket or tray like this one to make things even easier!

 - Preheat a grill or grill pan over medium heat.